lambda-snail/uuid-lib/README.md

 Instead of `octet_set_t` you can also use the actual type, `std::array<uint8_t, 16>`.

+# TODO

+-[ ] Add tests
+-[ ] Remove the main file so that the code can be included as a library -[ ] Add batch creation capabilities for UUID v7

 ## Links

 The RFC that defines UUID (published May 2024).